beyond-all-reason/teiserver/documents/tachyon/getting_started.md

 ## Conventions
 All client -> server commands are namespaced with `c` while server to client is always namespaced with `s`.
 The command or response in question is always located in the mandatory `cmd` field of the json message.

 If the client json object contains a `msg_id` field, the server is expected to echo that back inside any json object responses in relation to that command.
-E.g. if the client requests a list of battles and include a `msg_id`, the battle list response should echo back the same `msg_id`.
+E.g. if the client requests a list of lobbies and include a `msg_id`, the lobby list response should echo back the same `msg_id`.

 ## Reading the documentation
 Below is the example structure of a command in the documentation.